 - Online application form; requiring copies of the following documents to be uploaded with your submission

 - Copy of official transcript showing at least the last two years of study

-- Proof of U.S. citizenship or permanent resident status: passport or birth certificate
+- Proof of U.S. citizenship: passport or birth certificate

 - High school diploma or proof of graduation

 - Two letters of recommendation to be submitted

 U.S. Department of State’s International Exchange Alumni